 What are an insurer’s options when taking on a new client with a pre-existing condition?

-When looking for health insurance in China, the insurer will first look at the client’s medical records.
+When looking for expat health insurance in China, an insurance company will first look at the client’s medical records.
 Depending on what they see, they may require check-ups to accurately assess your condition*.
 Once they have results, providers have a few options:

 *usually the one done in the past 12 months.
 On rare occasions insurance companies request one done in the past 6 months.